sergiuchuckmisha/test_task_4_bf/README.md

   * need to note that it is possible to to run all tests successfully.
 Approximately 4 times out of 5 green build is observed.

-  Few notes about testing framework: it contains 3 logical layers: pageObjects, actions and tests.
-  Theoretically, pageObjects deal with locators and primitive types (String, boolean), actions deal with complex types (business logic entities) (like CryptoDetails which are received in email) tests are series of actions.
-  In this particular case often there is no reason between pageObjects functionality and actions functionality (because business logic entities are represented with primitive types) and because of this I often use same interfaces both for pageObjects and for actions.
-  Also, I tried to use interfaces as much as possible.

-  # idea of new branch is to get rid of page layer in entities hierarchy.
-Page interfaces instead of page objects.

   to work with email I used code from https://github.com/redcodeg/JGuerrillaMail